Josh Hart

 Joshua Aaron Hart (born March 6, 1995) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
-He holds the Knicks franchise record for the most triple doubles in a single season.
+Across both his college and professional careers, he has logged minutes at shooting guard and both forward positions and is known for his hustle plays and rebounding ability.
+He holds the Knicks franchise record for the most triple-doubles in a single season.

 Hart played college basketball for Villanova.
 As a sophomore, Hart was named the Big East tournament most outstanding player.
 He was named a third-team All-American as a junior, when he helped lead the Wildcats to a national championship in 2016.
 As a senior in 2017, he was a consensus first-team All-American.
-He played two seasons for the Lakers before being traded to the New Orleans Pelicans in 2019 in a package for Anthony Davis.
-Hart played three seasons with the Pelicans and was then traded to the Portland Trail Blazers in 2022.
-He was traded to the New York Knicks in 2023.
-Across both his college & professional careers he has logged minutes at shooting guard, as well as both forward spots being known for his hustle plays, high motor, & rebounding ability.
+Selected in the first round of the 2017 NBA draft, Hart played his first two NBA seasons for the Los Angeles Lakers before being traded to the New Orleans Pelicans in 2019 as part of a package for Anthony Davis.
+Hart played three seasons with the Pelicans and was then traded to the Portland Trail Blazers in 2022 in a package for CJ McCollum.
+He was dealt to the New York Knicks at the 2023 trade deadline.
+Hart and the Knicks won the 2026 NBA Finals, securing New York's first championship in 53 years.

 Early life

 Hart was born on March 6, 1995, in Silver Spring, Maryland, to Moses and Pat Hart.
 He has two siblings.
+Hart attended Loiederman Middle School, in Silver Spring, Maryland.
 Growing up, Hart gravitated toward basketball, earning a reputation as a high-energy player.
 While he excelled in basketball from a young age, Hart didn't get any interest from private schools, and enrolled at Wheaton High School.
 He briefly attended Wheaton before transferring to Sidwell Friends School, where as a junior he averaged 20.6 points and 11.6 rebounds per game.
 However, he was nearly kicked out of school due to poor grades until several students and parents petitioned the school to give him a second chance.
 As a senior, Hart averaged 24.3 points, 13.4 rebounds and 2.8 steals per game in leading the team to a 22–9 record.
 He was a first-team All-Met selection by The Washington Post and Rivals.com's 82nd-ranked prospect in the class of 2013.

 After considering Rutgers and Penn State, Hart signed a letter of intent with Villanova in November 2012.
 "It's about doing the things that the coaches want me to do," he said after committing.
 "I might not hit the winning three but I'm going to be the one that goes and gets a rebound when we need it and goes on the floor for a loose ball, anything to win."

 He got to know future Villanova teammate Kris Jenkins while playing AAU basketball in the Washington area.

-Hart reached the level of Eagle Scout in 2013 in Scouting BSA.
+Hart reached the level of Eagle Scout in 2013 in the Boy Scouts of America.